Finding Your Identity in Motherhood

 This morning we abruptly woke up late which is fine because little guy needs all the sleep he can get but I felt so off.
 I can’t really explain it other than crippling anxiety/extremely emotional.
 I was getting frustrated, heated, literally word vomiting and blaming my morning (already) on the fact we woke up late.

-Then it became a fear of them getting into an accident or something terrible happening but when they left I realized why I was feeling all of these emotions… it was because I feared being alone.
+Then it became a fear of them getting into an accident or something terrible happening but when they left I realized why I was feeling all of these emotions… it was because I feared to be alone.

 You would think that after 15 months of Leo being earth side I would have some sense of self, right?
 I thought so too.
 But the reality is I’ve never really mourned my old self or allowed myself to create a new sense of self.
 Nope.
 Instead, I immediately stepped into my role as a mother and haven’t looked back since.
 Everything I’ve done and every decision I’ve made has, inevitably, been for Leo and our little family.
 Even this website came about because of Leo.